-Basic Authentication Sub-item
+NTLM Authentication Sub-item

-Sometimes the pages being requested require Basic Authentication, that is, the user is presented with a dialog box asking for a UserID and Password.
-This information is recorded and presented in the tree-view under the Action item that requires it.
+Sometimes the pages being requested require NTLM Authentication, that is, the user will be presented with a dialog box asking for a UserID, Password, and Domain.
+This information is recorded and listed in the tree-view under the Action item that requires it.